emma627/bookList-vue-CRUD-app/README.md

---Using json server to stock the data,
+Using json server to stock the data,

+Link to the site: https://my-books-list.netlify.app/

 An CRUD application(Vue.js)
 ------------------------------------------------------------------------

---To run this APP:
+To run this APP:

 1.npm install